 March 13th 2018

-The Duchess of Cambridge has announced she's pregnant for a third time which means it'll be all eyes on the royal baby bump for the next few months.
+The Duchess of Cambridge is now a very proud mother of three, and as usual her pregnancy has been the focus of much media attention.
 From the understandable discussions of boy versus girl to the downright ridiculous questions surrounding William’s birthing gift for Kate (tropical island, anyone?) what we're really interested in during her pregnancies is how Kate keeps up her meticulous appearance whilst battling the hormone rollercoaster.

 With the worry of supposedly harmful chemicals lurking in some of our favourite beauty products and the threat of dreaded stretch marks, it may seem like you need to completely overhaul your bathroom cabinet and makeup bag.
 For those of you expecting, planning a baby or those who are just nosy about what our future queen puts on her face, read on for Kate Middleton's favourite beauty products…

 Famous for eschewing a makeup artist in favour of doing her own makeup, Kate even did her own makeup for her wedding (after taking tips from GTG expert Arabella Preston, of course).
 When it comes to creating her signature smokey eye the Duchess supposedly uses beauty blogger favourite: the Urban Decay Naked Eyeshadow Palette - she's even reportedly recommended it to Michelle Obama herself.
 With twelve shades from the palest champagne to the grittiest gunmetal this palette has everything for creating makeup artist eye makeup at home, pregnant or otherwise.